 In order to operate efficiently and to minimize printing costs for new currency, Federal Reserve Banks fill orders for currency with fit notes first and then with newly printed notes.
 Typically, in advance of the winter holiday season, the Federal Reserve offers two separate week-long periods during which depository institutions can place special orders for new currency, in addition to their regular orders for currency, which are filled with fit notes.
 The Reserve Banks offer these special ordering periods because the amount of new notes depository institutions receive in their orders throughout the year is typically small.
 As the supply chain returns to normal, we will reassess the holiday currency ordering periods at the beginning of 2021 and communicate any changes.

 For questions related to this change, please contact your local Cash Services Department.

-If you know of others in your organization who should be notified of these types of operational changes, please share this article and encourage them to register to receive updates.
+If you know of others in your organization who should be notified of these types of operational changes, please share this article.

 Check out the Education and Resources article in this issue for information about the four remaining 2020 bank holidays.